 The design is modern and exciting, utilizing a constant theme, graphics, product images, and icons.
 The icons highlight each point, bringing the viewers’ eyes directly to the most critical points of each slide.

-Castle’s format is similar to most pitch deck templates but uses the structure to its advantage.
-The deck begins with an explanation of the problem – “Rental property owners want to make money without the work of being a landlord.”
-Furthermore, each slide enhances the overall story, leading to a robust and concise elevator pitch – “Automate landlording through software and on-demand labor.”
+Castle’s format is similar to most pitch deck templates.
+However, the pitch deck uses this familiar structure to its advantage.
+The startup immediately showcases the primary customer problem.
+They present a problem statement that reads, “Rental property owners want to make money without the work of being a landlord.”

 Did Castle Raise Funding?